layer5io/layer5-academy/content/challenges/11111111-1111-1111-1111-111111111111/configure-argo-cd-image-updater-challenge/content/enabling-service-account/_index.md

 - **ServiceAccount** provides the necessary identity for ArgoCD Image Updater to authenticate and interact with the Kubernetes API to perform updates on deployment manifests or Helm charts (e.g., changing container image tags).

-- **rbac** ensures that ArgoCD Image Updater is granted only the permissions it needs, helping to secure your cluster by restricting its access and reducing the attack surface.
+- **RBAC** ensures that ArgoCD Image Updater is granted only the permissions it needs, helping to secure your cluster by restricting its access and reducing the attack surface.

 ---